 The front section has a nice few pen slots and compartments perfects for keys and travel cards, with lots of room underneath for snacks.
 There’s also a zipper compartment that fits an iPad Mini quite snug.
 There’s a lot of options to suit your general style, so experimentation is the best way to handle this bag.

-From the 3 months of having this backpack, I’ve noticed how light it is, it keeps a low profile and is a joy to carry.
+For the few months of using this backpack, I’ve noticed how light it is, it keeps a low profile and is a joy to carry.
 And I haven’t had to worry about its durability because I feel a sense of rigidity within the structure of this bag.
 I’ve also realised that I’ve had to change the way I pack things because if it’s out of my sight, it’s in someone else’s.
 This means that the top microfibre pouch, although pretty cool, was used as decoy otherwise it would just be bait.

 I feel like the side pouches are a little too small for anything similar to a water bottle, but is perfect for the “littler” things, like a cereal bar or a 3DS.
-I would’ve liked a water bottle pouch but it would probably stick out like a sore thumb, so I guess it is what it is.
+I would’ve liked a water bottle pouch but it would probably stick out like a sore thumb.

 Speaking of things sticking out like a sore thumb, the decision of putting the Case Logic logo on the strap itself is disgraceful.
-Whoever declared that in HQ has to be fired, even if he’s hit rock bottom with his life ever since his grandma passed away.
+Whoever declared that in HQ has to be fired.
 I had to cut that and the tag that pokes out of the main compartment which gets the zippers stuck.
 It is a real pain but it’s nothing that a knife and a little bit of rage can’t fix.